Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 9 #
 ### October 24th, 2024 ###

+Reflection:
-It is Thursday, I went home at 1 am last night because I was working on the TDF Project 2 video.
-I am pretty happy with how the project turned out.
-For the project requirements we had to add a lot of circuitry which is not actually required for the purpose of replicating a remembrall.
-I am really proud that my team has decided to refine the project to make a finished version for our portfolios.
-I have also been working on my personal project which is the micro board.
-I have added an image of the latest 3d model here.
-I decided not to go with the OLED dispay to save space and have better battery performance.
-Instead of the display, I am going forward with using a vertical rotary encoder which will act like a undo/redo knob, along with two touch buttons, one for opening figma and the other for openeing the browser.
-I will order the remaining electronic components tomorrow.
-After they arrive, I will move forward with making my PCB.
+It’s Thursday, and last night, I didn’t leave until 1 a.m. because I was busy working on the TDF Project 2 video.
+I’m genuinely happy with the outcome, especially since we had to include additional circuitry to achieve the Remembrall functionality, even though it wasn’t essential for its primary purpose.
+I’m especially proud of my team for deciding to refine and polish this project further to create a portfolio-worthy piece.
+Separately, I’ve been working on my personal project, which involves designing a micro board.
+I made some updates, including a new 3D model where I opted not to use an OLED display.
+This decision was primarily to conserve space and improve battery performance.
+Instead, I decided to go with a vertical rotary encoder, which will act as an undo/redo knob, alongside two touch buttons—one to open Figma and the other to open the browser.
+Tomorrow, I plan to order the remaining electronic components, and once they arrive, I’ll begin working on the PCB.

+<br><br>

+Speculation:
+Reflecting on my micro board design, I believe its modularity and customizability could be incredibly appealing for a range of users.
+Imagine the potential if this device could be expanded further with AI or automation features; it could become an essential tool for professionals in fields from design to gaming.
+As the market for compact, specialized devices grows, customizable macro boards like mine could attract attention, especially if they simplify workflows or allow for user-specific programming options.
+This could represent a future shift in how people approach productivity tools, favoring personalized, small-scale devices that can be tailored to individual needs.
+With further refinement and integration, such a device could serve as a template for a new category of versatile, modular productivity hardware.
 </br>
 </br>
 <img width="400" alt="Working session for project 2 proposal" src="assets/91.png">